refinedev/refine/documentation/blog/2022-08-18-auth-with-nextauth.md

 <br/>

-Now when they click on any of the buttons, they will be redirected to the  Google or Github page depending on which button they click.
-Once they are authenticated, the application will look like the screenshot below.
+When the user clicks the sign-in button, they will be redirected to the sign-in button page as shown in the screenshot below.

 <div class="img-container">